 Projects that do not fit the definition of research, do not actively involve human subjects, do not access private, identifiable human data, and are not purposed to support the marketing of an FDA-regulated drug, biologic, or device product.

 The following are examples of activities that are generally considered not to be Human Research.
 If your activity is limited to one of the examples below, then it is likely not Human Research which would need to be reviewed by the IRB.
-Note that publication is not a determining factor for whether an activity is Human Research.

 - Research Using Public or Non-Identifiable Private Information about Living Individuals: The activity is limited to analyzing data about living individuals: